 6 Signs Your Brand Positioning May Need Refreshing

-Remember that pause on advertising in the early days of the pandemic?
+Remember that pause on advertising back in the early days of the pandemic?
 To avoid sounding insensitive or tone-deaf, many brands stopped for a moment to rethink their messaging.
-What we didn’t know then was how long the health crisis would last.
+What we didn’t know then was how long the ongoing health crisis would linger.
 Nor did we foresee the impact it would have on customer needs and expectations.
 Today, brand interactions, purchase decision criteria, and shopping behaviors have shifted across nearly every industry.
 As a result, customers are starting to think and feel differently about many of the brands they’ve known and trusted.
 This presents a unique point in time for companies to assess their brand positioning strategy more often and make sure it aligns with shifting customer expectations.

 Signs Your Brand Positioning May Need Updating

 Before rushing into a repositioning effort, it’s a good idea to step back and check for signs an update may be needed.
 These can include events happening in your industry or competitive landscape as well as unexpected shifts in performance metrics or your customer experience.

 - Your industry is undergoing significant change due to economic conditions, new regulations, or other outside factors

 - Competitors are launching innovative products, technologies, or business models

 - New competitors have emerged threatening your market share

 - Declines in key metrics from brand tracking research like ad awareness, message recall, consideration, purchase interest, or brand perceptions are declining